MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2.md

 > public async Task< string > [AddScriptToExecuteOnDocumentCreatedAsync](#addscripttoexecuteondocumentcreatedasync)(string javaScript)

 ##### Returns
-Returns a script id that is used when [RemoveScriptToExecuteOnDocumentCreated](#removescripttoexecuteondocumentcreated) is called.
+Returns a script id that may be passed when calling [RemoveScriptToExecuteOnDocumentCreated](#removescripttoexecuteondocumentcreated).

 The injected script will apply to all future top level document and child frame navigations until removed with RemoveScriptToExecuteOnDocumentCreated.
 This is applied asynchronously and you must wait for the completion handler to run before you can be sure that the script is ready to execute on future navigations.